rajatgirotra/study/machine_learning/course/langchain/README_1.txt

 LLM standards for Large Language Model.
-These are artifical intelligence models created to understand and generate text.
+These are artificial intelligence models created to understand and generate text.
 Examples include
 1) ChatGPT
 2) Llama
-3) Bard
+3) Bard (Gemini)
 4) Claude etc

 Langchain: Langchain is a framework for designed for integrating these LLM models into your own applications.
 Langchain is available in many common programming languages like python, go, javascript etc.